HemalathaRamanujam2022/mlops_temperature_prediction/setup/aws_ec2_s3.md

     StrictHostKeyChecking no
 ```

 Once you are setup, you can simply SSH into the servers using the below commands in separate terminals.
-Do not forget to change the IP address of VM restarts.
+Do not forget to change the IP address if VM restarts.

 ```
 ssh mlops-zoomcamp